Every Child Counts

 - High quality professional development to help schools and teachers to raise teaching standards and sustain high achievement for all children.

-Courses are offered termly and held at the Portico.
+Courses are offered termly.
 The courses are as follows:

 Highly effective intensive support intervention Programme for children who find Mathematics very difficult to learn: Numbers Count is an innovative and highly effective numeracy intervention aimed at supporting the lowest attaining 5-6% of children to catch up with their peers enough to continue to learn alongside them in class.
 The Programme is delivered by a specially trained teacher.
 Teachers receive 7 full days of face to face training in their first year and 3 half-day trainer visits where the teachers receive coaching and support and within which their work is quality assured.
 The school is also supported in the best use of the Programme.
 Teachers can gain accreditation from Edge Hill University after 2 terms as long as the rigorous standards demanded by the university are achieved.